luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 * Access the edge device console (If you are using a physical edge device you will need to connect a screen and keyboard), you should see something like this:

+  >**Note**
+  >
+  > It could take a couple of minutes to show the page after booting the edge device

 ![Token-web](DOCs/token-web.png)

 * Introduce the the encryption key that you can find in `files/others/rhde_automation_encryption_key` and wait some seconds after you see the message "Your service is now active".
+The key was generated with a short number of characters, which is less secure but more convinient to type on the console for the demo.

   >**Note**
   >